The purpose of this prize is to promote the use by health companies of the FHIR international patient summary (IPS).

 The prize will be formally announced at the Connected Health Conference 2018 event in Boston, Mass., USA on 17th October 2018.
 All the key documents relevant to the IPS that have been finalised to date are available for download on the website at https://trillium2.eu/deliverables/.

-The competition will close on 1st May 2019.
-Winners will be announced at an appropriate event in Europe a month thereafter.
+The competition will close on 15th May 2019.
+Winners will be announced at an appropriate event in Europe in the month thereafter.